ssatuk/docs.build.internal.tech/README.md

 1. in the root of this repo run `./create-workspace.sh`
 2. in the root of this repo run `npm install`
 3.  `gulp` to create a live preview site
+4.  read the file `local-antora-playbook.yml` to see which local folder corresponds to which document section
 ## Adding a remote document source
 ### for local editing
 1. edit `create-workspace.sh`, add relevant line for your remote document source
 2. run `./create-workspace.sh`